Can Psilocybin Treat Tinnitus – Psilocybin For Tinnitus, Depression, Anxiety, PTSD, Neuroplasty

 We touch on this topic again because, interestingly enough, that’s not the reason why some scientists believe that psilocybin may have an appetite suppressing effect on people.
 Health and wellness outfit NeonMind Biosciences, working with Dr. Laird Birmingham of the University of British Columbia, a psychiatrist with a special focus on eating disorders, believe that the effect likely has to do with psilocybin’s ability to increase serotonin levels and change the neural pathways of the brain.

 It’s a biological phenomenon called neuroplasticity.
 In a nutshell, it explains the brain’s capability to adapt to new circumstances—which for many, psilocybin assisted therapy could be considered a “new circumstance”—and causes new synapses to be created, the connections in the brain that make up our thoughts, feelings, and memories.
-Our article Neuroplasticity Explained: Can Psilocybin Rewire the Brain? goes more into detail about the process and how it may be influenced by psilocybin.

 Interestingly, the internet is full of self-reported anecdotal evidence that psilocybin, unfortunately usually self-administered rather than in a clinical setting, may have a profound effect on tinnitus symptoms.